 Sally frowned.
 She knew that Chatter was a clever chimpanzee.
 His sister, Esmerelda, had been clever, too, and it had been a sad day when the two had been separated.
 But nothing Chatter had done since he’d been a baby suggested that one day he would make chimpanzee history.
 ‘Something’s wrong,’ she said.

 ‘Don’t be silly, Sally.
 We both saw it.
 This chimp can write, even if his spelling and punctuation are atrocious.
 Now I have an announcement to make.’

 And, picking up the telephone, he invited television and newspaper reporters to come immediately to the zoo to see ‘Chatter, the genius chimpanzee’.

 Important News From The Zoo

-Mrs Adams took Ali and Chatter home on the bus after their adventure, and sat them down in front of the television while she toasted some buttered crumpets for a treat.
+Mrs Adams took Ali and Chatter home on the bus after their adventure, and then sat them down in front of the television while she toasted some buttered crumpets for a treat.

-Charlie on TV
+Sam on TV

 Very soon TV cameramen and reporters began arriving at the zoo.
 Could it be true, they asked each other, that there was a chimpanzee that could write on a computer?

 Sam, meanwhile, was being given last minute instructions.
 ‘I don’t know how much of this you understand, Chatter,’ said Mr Pratt, ‘but if you show the TV people how you can write you’ll get an extra banana tonight.’

 Sally frowned and shook her head, as the TV people set up their cameras.